 As for "related services," they are supportive services that are required to assist a child with disabilities benefit from special education.
 In Ohio, these services are defined in Ohio Administrative Code (OAC) section 3301-51-01(B)(52).
-Under Ohio law, "related services" means transportation and such developmental, corrective, and other supportive services as are required to assist a child with a disability to benefit from special education, and includes speech-language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy, recreation, including therapeutic recreation, early identification and mobility services, and medical services for diagnostic or evaluation purposes.
+Under Ohio law, "related services" means transportation and such developmental, corrective, and other supportive services as are required to assist a child with a disability to benefit from special education, and includes speech-language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy, recreation, including therapeutic recreation, early identification and assessment of disabilities in children, counseling services, including rehabilitation counseling, orientation and mobility services, and medical services for diagnostic or evaluation purposes.
 Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.
 As with special education teachers, many of the professionals needed to provide related services are in short supply.
 Speech-language pathologists are a leading example of this market supply problem.